The "Ethnic Nose Job" Is On The Rise — 3 Black Women Defend Theirs

 What is an "ethnic nose job"?

-An ethnic rhinoplasty, also known as an “ethnic nose job”, is the term given to rhinoplasty surgery when performed on people of color.
-The procedure, costing anywhere between $5000 and $15,000, combines tested rhinoplasty techniques with specialist surgical methods meant to help retain a natural look and shape.
-For some Black women who choose to undergo the procedure, the decision can be highly polarizing.
+An ethnic rhinoplasty, also known as an “ethnic nose job”, is the term given to rhinoplasty surgery when performed on people of colour.
+The procedure, costing anywhere between £5000 and £15,000, combines tested rhinoplasty techniques with specialist surgical methods meant to help retain a natural look and shape.
+For some Black women who choose to undergo the procedure, the decision can be highly polarising.

 AdvertisementADVERTISEMENT